Mastercard Contactless Payment in Kyiv Metro

 IMPACT

-As a Project Manager leading a multidisciplinary team of designer managed all phases of the project.
-As a UX/UI designer took part in design activities.
+As a Project Manager, I led a multidisciplinary team of designers through all phases of the project.
+Additionally, as a UX/UI designer, I actively participated in design activities.

-In 2015, after the successful implementation of the project, the adoption of the Mastercard contactless payment system highly increased and become an everyday experience for Kyiv Metro passengers.
+In 2015, following the successful implementation of the project, adoption of Mastercard’s contactless payment system significantly increased, becoming part of the everyday experience for Kyiv Metro passengers.

 ARCHETYPES

-- Subsidized student card – may become customer in the future
+6. Subsidized student card – potential future customer

 EMPATHY MAPS

-Based on the online survey data, were identified 6 archetypes.
-By creating empathy maps using the data received during a previous survey we attempted to get a better understanding of what they think and feel, see, hear, say & do, their pains & gains.
+Based on the online survey data, six archetypes were identified.
+By creating empathy maps using insights from the previous survey, we aimed to better understand what users think and feel, see, hear, say and do, as well as their pains and gains.

 PERSONAS

-Based on the data received, these archetypes were given details and transformed into personas with their goals, needs, motivation, and personality attributes.
+Using the collected data, these archetypes were elaborated into detailed personas, each defined by their specific goals, needs, motivations, and personality attributes.

 USE CASES

-Having personas in mind, we've defined a list of possible use cases for each of our personas.
+With these personas in mind, we defined a list of potential use cases for each persona.

 CUSTOMER JOURNEY MAPS

-Use cases were described in the form of customer journeys with identified steps, goals, contact points, issues at these points.
-It gave the ability to define the major pain point and helped in the ideation of possible solutions.
+Use cases were described as customer journeys, detailing specific steps, goals, touchpoints, and issues encountered at each point.
+This approach allowed us to identify major pain points and supported the ideation of possible solutions.

 CONTACT POINTS DISCOVERY